sean-olson/build-tool-es6-rollup-babel/README.md

-# rollup_build_tool
+# ES6 Rollup Build Tool
-an npm build environment that implements rollup.js
+A simple build tool using npm and Rollup.js  It provides support for ES6 module syntax along with other basic dev environment functionality.